RaynHarr/matic-docs/docs/develop/oracles/chainlink.md

 ## Decentralized Data

-One of Chainlink's most powerful features, is already decentralized, aggregated, and ready to be digested on-chain data on most of the popular cryptocurrencies.
+One of Chainlink's most powerful features is already decentralized, aggregated, and ready to be digested on-chain data on most of the popular cryptocurrencies.
 These are known as [**Chainlink Data Feeds**](https://docs.chain.link/docs/using-chainlink-reference-contracts).

 Here is a working example of a contract that pulls the latest price of MATIC in USD on the Mumbai Testnet.